Mary Clarke: The First Lady of Rhiwbina

 “You see, I’ve heard that they put the cream on their scones first, and then their jam at the Palace.
 I’ve always done it the other way around – I put the jam on first and then the cream.”

-Mary is preparing for a tea party at Buckingham Palace in June after being awarded a British Medal Empire in the latest New Year’s Honours List.
+Mary is preparing for a tea party at Buckingham Palace in June after being awarded a British Empire Medal in the latest New Year’s Honours List.
 She has been recognised for her Services to the Community.

 “When I first got the letter, I had to read it three times.
 It didn’t register in my head.
 I kept asking myself ‘What’s all this about?’.
 Then when the penny dropped, my first thoughts turned to who was behind it.”